 Nautilus Welfare Fund support for seafarers

-Maritime charity column: Taking stock by Mick Howarth, welfare services manager Nautilus Welfare Fund
+Maritime charity column: Rolling out the new Covid-19 vaccine at Mariners' Park by Mick Howarth welfare services manager Nautilus Welfare Fund

 Charitable maritime Covid-19 initiatives

 Initiatives so far have ranged from emergency grants for individuals, to revenue support to keep seafarer centres operating including the following Covid-19 emergency fund help: